fingerprintjs/fingerprintjs/docs/evade_ad_blockers.md

-# Bypass ad blockers
+# Evade ad blockers

 Some ad blockers might detect and block this library because of the known CDN URL or the script name.
-To bypass the specific detection, one needs to check the applied rules.
+To evade the specific detection, one needs to check the applied rules.
 Here are some generic options to circumvent this behavior.

 ## Open-source alternatives